reshmabidikar/slate/source/includes/_subscription.md

 A `200` http status without content.

-## Undo a pending change plan on an entitlement
+## Undo a pending change plan on an subscription

 **HTTP Request**